maplanaga/liftoff-pro/README.md

+Warrning: I returned my LP Pro, so unless I buy another one at some point this project can be considered abandoned.
+Maybe check out [what others are doing with the custom firmware](https://github.com/dvhdr/launchpad-pro/network).

 # Liftoff Pro

 Custom firmware for Launchpad Pro controller that aims to enable a nice standalone workflow, similar to how the device works with Ableton Live.

 It has the following features:

 ## Working: